notaryproject/specifications/scenarios.md

 ### End to End Scenario: Build, Publish, Consume, Enforce Policy, Deploy

-In a world of consuming public software, we must account for content that's acquired from a public source, moved into a trusted environment, then deployed.
+In a world of consuming public software, we must account for content that's acquired from a public source, copied into a trusted environment, then deployed.
 In this scenario, the consumer is not re-building or adding additional content.
+However, they do wish to add attestations to the validity of the content.

 1. The Wabbit Networks company builds their netmonitor software.
 As a result of the build, they produce an [OCI Image][oci-image], a Software Bill of Materials (`SBoM`) and to comply with gpl licensing, produce another artifact which contains the source (`src`) to all the gpl licensed projects.
 In addition to the `image`, `SBoM` and `src` artifacts, the build system produces an [OCI Index][oci-index] that encompassed the three artifacts.
-Each of the artifacts, and the encompassing `index` are signed with Notary v2.
+Each of the artifacts, and the encompassing `index` are signed with the Notary v2 wabbit-networks key.
-1. The index and its signed contents are pushed to a public OCI compliant registry.
+2. The Wabbit Networks net-monitor index and its signed contents are pushed to a public OCI compliant registry.
+      * Docker can provide an additional Docker hub signature providing an extra level of cerfiication confidence.
-1. ACME Rockets consumes the netmonitor software, importing the index and its referenced artifacts into their private registry.
+3. ACME Rockets consumes the netmonitor software, importing the index and its referenced artifacts into their private registry.
-1. The ACME Rockets environment enforces various company policies prior to any deployment, evaluating the content in the `SBoM`.
-The policy manager trusts the content within the SBoM is accurate, because they trust artifacts signed by wabbit-networks.
-The `src` content isn't evaluated at deployment time and can be left within the registry.
+      * ACME Rockets verifies the content, including additional scanning and functional testing for their environment.
+      * The SBoM is trusted as they trust artifacts signed by wabbit-networks, or possibly defer trust to the Docker Hub certifiaction signature.
+      * They denote verification of the SBoM and scanning with an ACME Rockets signature.
-1. Once the policy manager completes its validation, the deployment to the hosting environment is initiated.
-The `SBoM` is no longer needed, allowing the `image` to be deployed separately.
-A `deploy` artifact, referencing a specific configuration definition, may also be signed and saved, providing a historical record of what was deployed.
-The hosting environment also validates content is signed by trusted entities.
+      * A `deploy` artifact, referencing a specific configuration definition, may also be signed and saved, providing a historical record of what was deployed.
+4. The ACME Rockets environment may enforce various company prior to any deployment:
+      * Evaluating the content in the `SBoM` for company policies on specific packages.
+      * ACME Rockets only allows content signed by ACME Rockets to be deployed, and only from the registry identified in the ACME Rockets signature.
+      * Once validated, the `src` and `SBoM` are no longer needed for deployment allowing the `image` to be deployed separately with it's own signature.
+5. Once the policy manager completes its validation (k8s ingress controller with OPA), the deployment to the hosting environment is initiated.
+      * ACME Rockets runs in an air-gapped environment, requiring all key acces to be resolved within their environment.

 **Implications of this requirement:**

-- Signatures can be placed on any type of [artifact](artifacts-repo) stored in an OCI compliant registry using an [OCI Manifest][oci-manifest]
+* Signatures can be placed on any type of [artifact](artifacts-repo) stored in an OCI compliant registry using an [OCI Manifest][oci-manifest]
-- Signatures can be placed on an [OCI Index][oci-index], allowing a entity to define a collection of artifacts.
+* Signatures can be placed on an [OCI Index][oci-index], allowing a entity to define a collection of artifacts.
-- Signatures and their public keys can be moved within, and across OCI compliant registries which support Notary v2.
+* Signatures and their public keys can be moved within, and across OCI compliant registries which support Notary v2.
-- Because content is trusted, an ecosystem of other projects and products can leverage information in various formats.
+* Because content is trusted, an ecosystem of other projects and products can leverage information in various formats.

 ### Scenario #1: Local Build, Sign, Validate